cyberark/conjur-service-broker/README.md

     #### Organization and Space Layers

-    For PCF 2.0+, when the service broker is provisioned in a space, it automatically creates policy branches and layers for the org and space.
+    For VMWare Tanzu Application Service (TAS) or Pivotal Cloud Foundry (PCF) 2.0+, when the service broker is provisioned in a space, it automatically creates policy branches and layers for the org and space.
 [See below](#permit-org-space) for more information on using these org and space layers to permit access to secrets in Conjur.